Dr Lisa Bradley

 - Dissertation Course (PaRC) (MSc Educational Studies for Adult, Community and Youth Contexts)

 - Introduction to Research (3rd year, BA Community Development)

 - Approaches and Applied Research (Hons.
 BA Community Development)

 In addition, I have co-led on the development and delivery of College Level PGR workshops:

 - Creative Methodologies for Research.

-I also teaches research workshops for conference events and in non-academic spaces, inluding sessions on disrutpive methods, autoethnography, and reserach as performance.
+I also teach research workshops for conferences, events and in non-academic spaces, inluding sessions on disrutpive methods, autoethnography, and reserach as performance.